imx motor tests

 No load tests

-The parameter identification method is a turnkey model-based method that determines the parameters describing a permanent magnet synchronous motor, that is electronically commutated.
+The imx Parameter Identification EC is a turnkey model-based method that determines the parameters characterizing a permanently magnet synchronous motor.

 Description of the test procedure